-Join James Williamson for an in-depth discussion in this video How sites are structured, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video How sites are structured, part of Introduction to Web Design and Development.

 - When I first started to design websites, one of the things that really frustrated me was that everyone just seemed to assume that I already knew how to do certain things.
 For example, no one ever really told me the proper way to structure my websites.
 It was just one of those things, I guess, that everyone just sort of assumed I knew how to do.
 So I want to make sure that I showed you the basic structuring and anatomy of a simple site.
 This is going to help you, I hope, plan and structure your own projects.
 As well as ensure that you are structuring things in the most efficient way possible.

 You can see, on my desktop, I have a folder called explore.
 I've got a little website in here.
 By the way, I don't develop on the desktop.
 It's just the cleanest way to show this to you.
 So when I open this up, here are my files and folders.
 And this is actually a website.
 Not a very complex one, but it is a website.
 Now there are a couple of things that I want to point out to you.
 Number one, it's really just a collection of files and folders.
 For example, right here inside the folder, I've got index.htm.
 Index.htm is the homepage of any site.

 We used to have one of either two files, index.htm or default.htm.
 I know that there are some people out there still using default, but index is certainly the most popular of those now.
 It's just if you place index.htm or .php or .cfm or whatever webserver you're using.
 If you place that in what they call the root folder, and the root folder is just the folder that contains your website, then that's your homepage.
 That's the page that browsing to that particular site will go to.
 You will also notice that I have other files that are what we call top level files.